310mc/https-310mc.github.io-tl/source/_posts/sub_story/study_heroes.md

 tags:
 - Idol Story
 - Kino Seitaro
 description: "[ES!]
 Translation of a Chiaki sub story, featuring Ryuseitai.
-Chiaki decides to hold a study session with Ryuseitai to improve the first years' grades…"
+Chiaki decides to hold a study session with Ryuseitai to improve the first years’ grades…"
 permalink: study_heroes/
 ---

 ![](/img/es/idolstory/studyheroes/c1.jpg)|![](/img/es/idolstory/studyheroes/c2.jpg)
 :-:|:-:

-Chiaki decides to hold a study session with Ryuseitai to improve the first years' grades…
+Chiaki decides to hold a study session with Ryuseitai to improve the first years’ grades…

 This story is connected to the card [Study Session] Chiaki Morisawa.